Introduction to Azure security

 The ability to control routing behavior on your Azure Virtual Networks is a critical network security and access control capability.
 For example, if you want to make sure that all traffic to and from your Azure Virtual Network goes through that virtual security appliance, you need to be able to control and customize routing behavior.
 You can do this by configuring User-Defined Routes in Azure.

 User-Defined Routes allow you to customize inbound and outbound paths for traffic moving into and out of individual virtual machines or subnets to ensure the most secure route possible.
-Forced tunneling is a mechanism you can use to ensure that your services are not allowed to initiate a connection to devices on the Internet.
+Forced tunneling is a mechanism you can use to ensure that your services aren't allowed to initiate a connection to devices on the Internet.

 This is different from being able to accept incoming connections and then responding to them.
 Front-end web servers need to respond to requests from Internet hosts, and so Internet-sourced traffic is allowed inbound to these web servers and the web servers can respond.